 5. Have something positive for FICO to calculate.

 Some people just don’t like dealing with credit cards and it’s a reasonable position.
 They do not want to owe anyone.
-But people with no credit cards tend to be viewed as a higher risk than people who have managed credit cards responsibly.
+But people with no credit cards tend to be viewed as a higher risk than people who have shown they can manage credit cards responsibly.